 Course Catalogs/Schedule of Classes/Student Handbook Information

 Sunlight Care LLC provides day and night training programs to become a Certified Home Health Aide (CHHA).
-As a Home Health Aides in NJ typically earn $11 per hour and have very flexible work schedules.
 Our program is approved by the New Jersey Board of Nursing and we are a training provider for the Department of Labor and Workforce Development.
 We also provide day and night programs to bridge a Certified Nurse’s Assistant (CNA) to Certified Home Health Aide.
 Classes will be held at the Sunlight Care facility, 505 S. Lenola Rd., Suite 111, Moorestown NJ.
 We are right on the 413 bus route with easy access from Camden, Pennsauken, Burlington, Westampton, Eastampton, Mt.
 Holly, Lumberton, Cherry Hill, Pemberton and Pemberton Heights.
-Bus route info can be found at http://www.sunlightcare.com/bus-schedule-nj-transit.html
+Bus route info can be found at http://www.sunlightcare.com/healthcare-jobs-accessible-by-bus.html

 What is a Home Health Aide?

 Home Health Aides assist those who can’t complete their Activities of Daily Living on their own anymore.
 Primarily personal care such as bathing, dressing, and feeding services are provided to the clients so they are allowed to stay in the comfort of their own home.

 How do I become a Home Health Aide?

 The CHHA course consists of 60 hours of class lecture and 16 hours of training in our on-site skills lab.
 Once training is complete, students will have the knowledge and skills required by the New Jersey State Board of Nursing to become a Certified Home Health Aide.

 I’m a Certified Nursing Assistant in New Jersey; can I become a Home Health Aide?